AwsMLMaster/AWS-CLI-Cheat-Sheet/README.md

 ## VS Code Jupyter

+### Jupyter credentials alignment with terminal/AWS profile for boto3 functions

 to align jupyter credentials with VS Code terminal (```export AWS_PROFILE=ML-US-WEST-2```), To exit the AWS profile in your command prompt: ```unset AWS_PROFILE```

 ```session = boto3.Session(profile_name="ML-US-WEST-2")  # Replace with your profile name```